 The First World War was a period of immense change for women, in Britain and across the world.
 Dr. Elsie Inglis, Sophia Duleep Singh, and Millicent Fawcett are just a few of the trailblazers who created change in their societies during the First World War.

-One hundred years since women gained the right to vote we launched Trailblazers: World War One’s Inspirational Women – a nationwide schools-focused project about inspirational women from the First World War and their impact on the societies around them.
+One hundred years since women gained the right to vote we launched Trailblazers: World War One’s Inspirational Women – a nationwide project about inspirational women from the First World War and their impact on the societies around them.
 Trailblazers encouraged young people to explore the incredible lives of women from the First World War, to discover Trailblazing women in their locality, and to develop as future Trailblazers.

 Trailblazers of World War One included: